Instructor: Alex Leviton

 This class will take place via Zoom, a video-conferencing platform with free accounts.
-Please note: You’ll receive instructions the day or two before the workshop starts.
+Please note: You’ll receive instructions a week before the workshop starts.

 You’re a writing school; is this class suitable for other creatives?

 Absolutely!
-Alex has taught this methodology to scientists, businesspeople, dancers, musicians, doctors, etc. She’s worked with absolutely every type of writer from CEOs and beginning bloggers to New York Times contributors and professionals who don’t speak English as a native language.
+Alex has taught this methodology to scientists, businesspeople, dancers, musicians, doctors, etc. She’s worked with absolutely every type of writer from CEOs and beginning bloggers to New York Times contributors and professionals who speak English as a second (or third or eighth) language!